 Also, this will virtually eliminate “sleeping” arms.
 It actually hurts when your whole arm goes numb because of an improper posture in which you had cut off the blood circulation to your whole arm.
 This system may be especially beneficial for pregnant women, as it provides more support than a standard wedge due to the wraparound therapeutic body pillow.
 Additionally, the underside tunnel can help relieve pressure from the side on which you sleep (MedCline recommends the left side).
 The included cover is also machine washable.

 Perhaps the most obvious con is that this an expensive elevation system; if it ends up not working for you, it may be over $300 down the drain.
 Its multiple pieces also make it difficult to travel with this particular system.
-Additionally, you may not love it if you tend to switch sides during the night or sleep on your back, and it is not meant for use underneath the mattress.
+Additionally, you may not love it if you tend to switch sides during the night or sleep on your back.
+It is not meant for use underneath the mattress.
 There is also no warranty specified, although it may be indicated in the packaging.

-In short, if you’re a side-sleeper who prefers to sleep on his/her left side and doesn’t have any severe lower back injuries, the MedCline pillow system just may be a heaven-sent solution.
-However, if you toss and turn or are on a budget, this may be a little harder to justify.
+In short, if you’re a side-sleeper who prefers to sleep on his/her left side and doesn’t have any severe lower back injuries, the

 MedCline Advanced Positioning Wedge Pillow